 Your vote is important.
 Whether or not you intend to be present at the 2023 Annual Meeting via the live webcast, it is important that your shares be represented.
-Please authorize a proxy to vote your shares as soon as possible.
-You may authorize a proxy to vote your shares by mail, telephone or Internet.
+Please authorize a proxy to vote your shares by mail, telephone or Internet.
 We will be using the "Notice and Access" method of providing proxy materials to you via the Internet.
 We believe that this process will provide a convenient, economic and environmentally friendly way to access the proxy materials and authorize a proxy to vote your shares.
 The proxy materials provide you with details on how to authorize a proxy by these methods.
 If you are the record holder of your shares and you attend the virtual 2023 Annual Meeting, you may withdraw your proxy and vote in person (virtually) if you so choose.
 Attendance alone will not revoke a previously authorized proxy.